Lijun Rong

 Biography

-He is also searching for small molecules to prevent infection with H7N9, a new strain of the avian influenza virus that caused an outbreak in China in March 2013.
+He is also searching for small molecules to prevent infection with H7N9, a strain of the avian influenza virus that caused an outbreak in China in March 2013.

 In the News